cloudFPGA/cFDK/DOC/NTS/UOE.md

 ### UDP App Interface
 The _UDP Application Interface_ (UAIF) connects the UOE to the user's role and its application (APP).
-The interface consists of the following signals (TODO).
+The interface consists of the following signals (TODO-FIXME).